 The Best “Super Expensive” Hotels in Rome

 Have a few thousand euros per night to burn on a place to stay?
 This part of the list is most definitely for you.
-These are the poshest, luxurious, and accomodating accommodation in Rome.
+These are the poshest, most luxurious, and accomodating places to stay in Rome.
 Keep your eyes peeled for movie stars, but if you are staying here you probably are one!

 Hotel de Russie

 €€€€+ | 5 Star | Timeless Luxury | Piazza del Popolo

 Hotel de Russie has been one of the most popular hotels in Rome for VIPs for decades.
 It has been frequented by Bruce Springsteen, Sting, and other international celebrities.
 The hotel is designed in classic Italian style featuring clean lines, pops of bright color, and open sightlines.